omega9656/learn-code/docs/about.md

 For a more detailed breakdown, see [Units](/learn-code/units).

 ## Credits
-This repository and website was created in 2020 by Rebecca Dang ([@phrdang](https://github.com/phrdang)). <br>
+This repository and website was created in 2020 by Rebecca Dang ([@phrdang](https://github.com/phrdang)) and is maintained by [FTC 9656 Omega](https://github.com/omega9656).

-It is maintained by [FTC 9656 Omega](https://github.com/omega9656).
+This website uses code from [Jekyll](https://jekyllrb.com/) tutorials, [Just the Docs](https://github.com/pmarsceill/just-the-docs), and [WebJeda](https://blog.webjeda.com/jekyll-categories/).

-Omega's How to Code curriculum loosely follows [Y. Daniel Liang's _Introduction to Java Programming_, Comprehensive Version, 10th Edition](https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312).
+Omega's How to Code curriculum loosely follows [_Introduction to Java Programming_ (Comprehensive Version), 10th ed.](https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312) by Y. Daniel Liang.

-Special thanks to:
+**Special thanks to:**
 * The members of FTC 9656 Omega for their support and dedication
 * [_FIRST_](https://www.firstinspires.org/) and the [_FIRST_ Tech Challenge](https://www.firstinspires.org/robotics/ftc)
 * Ryan Brott, creator of [Roadrunner](https://github.com/acmerobotics/road-runner)